Zantac Lawyers Previously Reviewed Cases Nationwide

 • Continued maintenance use of one Zantac 150 mg tablet per day may expose users to 889 million ng of NDMA over the course of a year (25,400x higher than FDA annual permissible levels)

-While users are just now discovering the potential link between Zantac and cancer side effects, information suggests that the drug makers knew or should have known about this risk for years.
+While users are discovered the potential link between Zantac and cancer side effects, information suggests that the drug makers knew or should have known about this risk for years.

 Zantac NDMA Exposure